 What makes your product unique?
 What makes you stand out from your competitors?
 Do you have any ongoing promotions or discounts?

 For example, suppose you have a company that sells cruelty-free makeup.
-In that case, you might want to test several variations of your ads with different messaging that highlight unique aspects of the product in each.
+In that case, you might want to test several variations of your ads with different messaging that highlights unique aspects of the product in each.
 For instance:

 - Ad 1: Focused on the cruelty-free, gluten-free aspect